carlohermosa/Walmart-Sales-Analysis/README.md

 external_factor_correlations.csv
 ```

-These outputs can be reused in:
+These files can be used for further analysis in:

 * Power BI
 * Excel
 * Tableau
-* Additional Python analysis
+* Python
 * Predictive modeling

 ---